 We visited Volterra as a day trip during our summer holidays in Tuscany.
 I haven’t heard of Volterra before going there, but I was surprised to find an absolutely charming town with rich history and a great museum.

 DISCLOSURE: This post contains affiliate links.
-If you purchase one of the products via these links, I may earn a small commission at no extra cost for you.
-This is not a sponsored post and I have paid all museum entry tickets and other expenses associated with my visit to Volterra myself.
-All opinions are mine.
+If you make a purchase via one of those links, I will earn a commission at no extra cost for you.

 How to get to Volterra